g4gekkouga/HLF_Custom_Network/README.md

 3. Create necessary channel artifacts using create-artifacts.sh in artifacts/channel folder
 4. Deploy the peer and orderer nodes using the docker-compose file in artifacts folder
 5. Create a channel and join all the peers to this channel using createChannel.sh
+6. Deploy and Invoke chaincode scripts can be found in respective folders